Last Updated on January 15, 2021 by Nina Ahmedow

+Wait, you’re probably wondering why I’m talking about non-vegan money.
+We don’t eat money, right?
 As vegan travelers, we usually worry about the foods that we may find in our destination.
-(Check out my seven tips for vegan travelers to make your travels easier!)
+(Check out my seven tips for vegan travelers to make your trips easier!)
 The treatment of animals in some places is also a concern for vegans.
-We avoid animal tourism, zoos, and eating or wearing animal products.
+We avoid riding animals, zoos, and eating or wearing animal products.
 Because vegans are against using animals in any shape or form.
 So what about non-vegan money?

 When the Bank of England announced that their new £5, £10, £20, and £50 notes would be made of polymer it was quickly discovered that they would contain tallow, fat from the kidneys of cows and other animals.
 Vegans, vegetarians, Hindus, Sikhs, and Jains were disappointed as this goes against their beliefs.
 Despite a petition, the Bank of England decided that replacing the non-vegan money with vegan notes would be too costly.